How to find your Opt-Out Window

-In 2017 when union executives recognized that the Supreme Court was likely to end their ability to force everyone in a workplace to buy their services, some started a scheme to lock people into payment obligations.
+In 2017, when union executives recognized that the Supreme Court was likely to end their ability to force public employees to pay union dues as a condition of employment, some started schemes to lock people into dues payment obligations.

-People were incentivized, pressured and deceived into signing these forms as the union executives grew panicked about having to earn business after the court struck down the forced-payment business model.
+People were incentivized, pressured, and deceived into signing these forms as union executives grew panicked about having to earn business after the court struck down the forced-payment business model.

 If any other business used these practices, an Attorney General would sue for consumer protection violations, but unions are exempt from these kinds of laws.

 The U.S. Supreme Court held in Janus v.
-AFSCME that agency fees and complex opt-out schemes violate public workers’ First Amendment rights of free speech and free association.
-Thus, before any payments can be made to a union, a public employee must clearly and affirmatively consent to the payments by voluntarily, knowingly, and intelligently waiving her right to not subsidize a union’s agenda.
+AFSCME that mandatory union payments and complex opt-out schemes violate public workers’ First Amendment rights of free speech and free association.
+Thus, before any payments can be made to a union, a public employee must clearly and affirmatively consent to the payments by voluntarily, knowingly, and intelligently waiving their right to not subsidize a union’s agenda.

 The Court said unions and employers could not collect money . . .